-Members of A4A Ontario counter-leafletted at the Autism Speaks Walk-a-thon in Toronto on June 3, 2018.
+Members of A4A Ontario counter-leafleted at the Autism Speaks Walk-a-thon in Toronto on June 3, 2018.

 Why we were there

 Autism Speaks doesn’t have the support of most autistics.
-It uses hate speech to describe autism, using lies like “epidemic” and portraying autistic children as burdens.
+It uses lies like “epidemic” and often portrays autistic children as burdens in its fundraising materials.
 Autism Speaks does not have autistic people as decisionmakers in their organization.
 Almost none of their budget goes into useful services, mostly towards salaries and “research” (see below).
 In fact, 51 percent of their Canadian budget is consumed by overhead costs, well beyond the reasonable range according to charity watchdogs.